Recommended Timekeeping Internal Controls:

 3. The guidance should state that the nature of the work determines the proper distribution of time, not availability of funding, type of contract, or other factors.

-4. The company policy should state that the accurate and complete preparation of timesheet the employee’s responsibility.
-Careless or improper preparation may lead to disciplinary actions under company policies, as well as applicable Federal statutes.
+4. The company policy should state that the accurate and complete preparation of timesheets is the employee’s responsibility.
+Careless or improper preparation may lead to disciplinary actions under company policies and applicable federal statutes.

 Be Ready for a DCAA Floor Check: